DigitalPublishingToolkit/NN09/md/10Rules.md

 information as possible, or none at all, will they be able to become a real infrastructure rather than an unrestrained apparatus of power.

-That is to say, the informational tailspin is on our side, and it calls for Open Data.
+That is to say, the informational tailspin is on our side and it calls for Open Data.
 The platforms will forfeit their power only if their data can be evaluated with various, ideally unlimited, numbers of external queries.
 They lose the power to exclude users, because those users can